anikita/anikita.github.io/_posts/2025-10-04-You Have the Perfect AI Assistant, So What?.md

 <!-- excerpt-end -->
 {% include custom-header.html %}

+## You Have the Perfect AI Assistant, So What?

 We are obsessed with *what* the AI can do for us.
 That is natural.
 Efficiency is seductive.
 It aligns with our oldest evolutionary impulse: to solve problems with minimal effort.
 We want automation, delegation, frictionless living.
 The perfect AI assistant promises to relieve us of cognitive labor—the drudgery of search, the tedium of repetition, the anxiety of uncertainty.
 And in this, it delivers.
 But in outsourcing the *doing*, we risk forgetting the *becoming*.

 This article is far from dismissing AI, but a demonstration of its capacity to ignite deeper understanding and personal evolution.
 I am, in fact, writing this very piece with AI's help and the imminent question it puts: